⏮️ Previous chapter: Exhibit A: Because Writing a Fresh Query Is Too Much Work

 If I’m testing the login-method, surely, it is clear that at the very, very least we need 2 tests: a positive and a negative test, a test for a successful login and a test for a failed login.
 Surely, the correct behavior of this method is to let in only people with correct credentials and to let them in only as themselves, right?
 But this demands more than 1 test.
 Even more than just 2 tests.

 A paper called “A controlled experiment on time pressure and confirmation bias in functional software testing” researched this topic.
-Unfortunately, it found out that time pressure is downgrading our testing skills.
+Unfortunately, it found out that time pressure is NOT downgrading our testing skills.
 We simply have very poor testing skills to begin with.
 Here’s their conclusion:

 We observed, overall, participants designed significantly more confirmatory test cases as compared to disconfirmatory ones, which is in line with previous research.
 However, we did not observe time pressure as an antecedent (tn: cause) to an increased rate of confirmatory testing behaviour.